Updated July 6, 2023

-In the above example, we can see that as we have specified in the query that all the leading 9s should be removed from the string 99866, the result is 866.
+In the above example, we can see that, as specified in the query, all the leading 9s should be removed from the string 99866; the result is 866.

-In the below statement, the string contains 9s both at the leading as well as trailing positions.
-But the usage of the LTRIM() function will only remove all the leading 9s but not the 9s from the right-hand side as shown below in the result.
+In the below statement, the string contains 9s both at the leading and trailing positions.
+But using the LTRIM() function will only remove all the leading 9s but not the 9s from the right-hand side, as shown below in the result.

 SELECT LTRIM('9986699', '9') as example;

-In the below statement, the specified string or the substring 98612 is to be trimmed from the input or given string and it is done with the use of LTRIM() as below.
+In the below statement, the specified string or the substring 98612 is to be trimmed from the input or given string, and it is done using LTRIM() as below.